 African American Vernacular English: LeBron James v.
 Laura Ingraham

-Listen to her critique of James’s “barely intelligible not to mention ungrammatical take on President Trump.”
+Listen to her critique of James’s “barely intelligible not to mention ungrammatical take on President Trump”:

 Language is identity.
 I have written this in many previous blogs.
 When you attack someone’s language, you attack their identity.
-James speaks African American Vernacular English and Ingraham does not.
-By attacking his language, she is attacking a high-profile identity marker of his race.
+James speaks AAVE.
+And Ingraham does not.
+By attacking his language, she attacked a high-profile identity marker of his race.
 Of course she thinks she’s “merely” attacking his political views.
-It’s the linguistic criticism that comes along with it – and which she does not address in her follow-up defense – that activates the racism.
+But it’s her linguistic criticism that activates her racism.
+And in her follow-up defense she does not address her linguistic criticism.

-Her voice drips with sarcasm when she speaks of his “gripping insight” and asks “must they run their mouths like that?”
-Her exasperation is great for the supposed grammatical lapse in Kevin Durant’s assertion to LeBron, “I feel like our country is not ran by a great coach.”
-What she really exposes is her own great ignorance that African American Vernacular English has quite a number of past tense forms that do not match those of Standard English.
+Her voice drips with sarcasm when she speaks of his “gripping insight.”
+She asks, “Must they run their mouths like that?”
+Her exasperation is great for the supposed grammatical lapse in Kevin Durant’s assertion to LeBron.
+He said, “I feel like our country is not ran by a great coach.”
+What she really exposes is her own great ignorance.
+AAVE has quite a number of past tense forms that do not match those of Standard English.

 African American Vernacular English: Language and Linguistics on Trial

 “Rachel Jeantel was the leading prosecution witness when George Zimmerman was tried for killing Trayvon Martin, but she spoke in African American Vernacular English (AAVE) and her crucial testimony was dismissed as incomprehensible and not credible.
 The disregard for her speech in court and the media is familiar to vernacular speakers and puts Linguistics itself on trial: following Saussure, how do we dispel such ‘prejudices’ and ‘fictions’?
 We show that Jeantel speaks a highly systematic AAVE, with possible Caribbean influence.
 We also discuss voice quality and other factors that bedeviled her testimony, including dialect unfamiliarity and institutionalized racism.
-Finally, we suggest strategies for linguists to help vernacular speakers be better heard in courtrooms and beyond (emphasis mine).”
+Finally, we suggest strategies for linguists to help vernacular speakers be better heard in courtrooms and beyond.”
+(Emphasis mine.)